28th May, 2024

 Get a free step-by-step guide on CDM designer duties.

 If you're the principal contractor, you also have contractor duties.
 If you carry out construction work, you also have contractor duties.
-If you're a developer or a housebuilder, you are also a contractor under CDM.
+And if you're a developer or a housebuilder, you are also a contractor under CDM.

 And just like designers, all contractors have CDM duties.
 These contractor duties include: